wldmr/ink-tool/doc/ink-fmt.md

    - The coin came up heads.
  Just as I had predicted, with 50% confidence.
   -     It was tails.
-     The most surprising thing about that was the number side of a coin is called 'tails'.
+      The most surprising thing about that was that the number side of a coin is called 'tails'.
 - The damn thing came to rest on its side.
 How very strange.
 }